Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

 Gerard Owens (GO): Without patents, people would not be willing to invest in Research & Development.
 Companies need to be able to protect their inventions against their competitors to secure a return on their investment, and the patent system is there to offer this protection.
 Plus, the technical description in a patent application is available as from its publication 18 months after filing, and this accessibility of knowledge helps others build on top of existing inventions.

 GO: Anybody who wants to work or develop in this field needs to know whether they have the freedom to operate and to ensure they don’t infringe someone else's patent rights.
 The dedicated Y04S classification scheme makes it easier to find relevant patents: All it takes is a quick database search to see if someone is already offering a similar solution.

 In addition, the Y04S scheme brings together all the different elements that constitute a smart grid – such as electricity distribution, telecommunications and cyber security – which would otherwise be scattered widely over traditional technology fields.

-GC: Most remarkably, this entire category has seen an increase of more than 500% in patent applications since 2002.
+GC: Most remarkably, this entire category has seen an increase of more than 10-fold in patent applications since 2002.
 And looking at related technologies, the role of vehicles within smart grids – the remote charging of hybrid cars, for example – was practically non-existent in 2003.
-In 2011, there were more than 300 applications, which shows a growing demand in this area.
+In 2011, there were more than 300 applications, and in 2016 over 7000, which shows a growing demand in this area.